 At this time, it is unclear what benefit of collecting this additional data will be.
 COVID-19 has brought an increase in higher acuity patients to homecare, adding to the time that it takes to develop the OASIS and all the interventions across all payers.
 OASIS collection for purposes of payment and quality reporting does not fit for all patients served by home health agencies.
-This is particularly true for patients whose goal of care is stabilization, and not improvement, as well as for agencies limited in the services, they are allowed to provide based on non-Medicare payer requirements and limitations.
+This is particularly true for patients whose goal of care is stabilization, and not improvement, as well as for agencies limited in the services they are allowed to provide based on non-Medicare payer requirements and limitations.

 Wage Index